A Black-Scholes user's guide to the Bachelier model: Introduction

 We briefly summarize the key aspects of this review.
 First, we aim to provide actionable assistance to practitioners who are considering switching from (or using in parallel with) the BS model.
 For example, we provide an analytic conversion formula between the different model volatilities (Section~\ref{ssec:conversion}).
 We explain the delta hedging under the Bachelier model in terms of the vega-rotated delta under the Black--Scholes model (Section~\ref{ssec:backbone}).
 Second, we review the Bachelier and BS models as two special cases of more general model families such as the displaced Black--Scholes (DBS) or stochastic-alpha-beta-rho (SABR) model.
 We show that one can easily obtain the results for the Bachelier model by continuously transforming those of the BS model.
 This framework also offers a spectrum of model choices in terms of the volatility skew, leverage effect, and allowance of negative prices rather than a binary choice between the Bachelier and BS models.
 Lastly, this paper also offers a novel contribution to the literature, although it is a review paper.
-We improve the accuracy of the analytical volatility conversion to the Bachelier volatility (Eq.~\eqref{eq:bs2n}) and present the barrier option pricing formulas under the Bachelier model (Section~\ref{ssec:barrier}).
+We improve the accuracy of the analytical volatility conversion to the Bachelier volatility (Section~\ref{ssec:conversion}) and present the barrier option pricing formulas under the Bachelier model (Section~\ref{ssec:barrier}).
 Our review of the DBS model is new in the literature, to the best of our knowledge, although it is easily generalized from the BS model.
+Overall, we aim to provide a definitive one-stop reference for an overview of known results on the Bachelier model, its application as a reporting and pricing model, and its connection to the BS and DBS models.

 The remainder of this paper is organized as follows.
 Section \ref{sec:model} introduces the Bachelier model.
 Section~\ref{sec:related_models} reviews the DBS and SABR models.
 In Section \ref{sec:vol}, we focus on volatility-related topics such as implied volatility inversion and conversion between the models.
 Section~\ref{sec:greeks} discusses the Greeks and hedging, and Section~\ref{sec:sv} reviews the stochastic Bachelier volatility model.
 Section~\ref{sec:exotic} covers the pricing of exotic claims under the Bachelier model, and we offer our conclusions in Section~\ref{sec:conc}.